-- Notwithstanding the provisions of this Policy, an emergency acquisition may be made, without issuing a bid call document, and may include negotiation when an emergency situation exists and the immediate acquisition of deliverables is necessary to prevent or alleviate: - 1.
+- 1. Notwithstanding the provisions of this Policy, an emergency acquisition may be made, without issuing a bid call document, and may include negotiation when an emergency situation exists and the immediate acquisition of deliverables is necessary to prevent or alleviate: - 1.
 A serious delay in service delivery; - 2.
 A threat to the health, safety or welfare of any person; - 3.
 The disruption of essential services; - 4.
 Damage to public property; or - 5.
 Time does not permit the use of a standard procurement process due to an event that creates an unforeseen urgency that could not be reasonably addressed through appropriate advance planning. - 2.
 For greater clarity, an emergency acquisition does not include a situation that has arisen due to a failure to plan to allow sufficient time for a competitive procurement process; - 3.
-An emergency acquisition also includes an emergency declared under the Emergency Management and Civil Protection Act; - 4.
-When any of the above criteria are applicable, a P-Card must be used or a purchase order must be issued; - 1.
+An emergency acquisition also includes an emergency declared under the Emergency Management and Civil Protection Act; - When any of the above criteria are applicable, a P-Card must be used or a purchase order must be issued; - 1.
 In the case of an after hour emergency, a purchase order must be issued the next business day. - 5.
-When an emergency acquisition is made under Time does not permit the use Report LS-2024-0001 of a standard procurement process due to an event that creates an unforest them.
-1 urgency that could not be reasonably addressed through appropriate advance planning, above:
+When an emergency acquisition is made under 3.1.5 above: - 1.
+The requisitioner must follow the single source acquisition process and submit all necessary documents for approval promptly afterwards; and - 2.
+The Director of the requisitioning department must submit a report to the CAO explaining the actions taken and the reason(s) where the acquisition value exceeds the single source acquisition threshold for Council approval as stated in SCHEDULE E - THRESHOLDS.

-- 1. The requisitioner must follow the single source acquisition process and submit all necessary documents for approval promptly afterwards; and - 2.
-The Director of the requisitioning department must submit a report to the CAO explaining the actions taken and the reason(s) where the acquisition value exceeds the single source acquisition threshold for Council approval as stated in SCHEDULE E THRESHOLDS. - 6.
-Subsequent to the conclusion of an emergency event declared under the Emergency Management and Civil Protection Act the CAO must submit a report to Council explaining the actions taken and the reason(s).
+6. Subsequent to the conclusion of an emergency event declared under the Emergency Management and Civil Protection Act the CAO must submit a report to Council explaining the actions taken and the reason(s).